RadaGathee/simu-doc/README.md

 Source code is intentionally kept private.

+## Deployment

+The application is deployed using Vercel with Supabase providing authentication and database services.

 ## Project

 Simu Doc is a custom repair-management application built for demonstration and production use.

+## Project Status

+Live and actively maintained.

+## License

+This repository contains project documentation and screenshots only.
+The application source code is private.